websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/page-configuration-ui-reference.md

 ### Image and Alt Description

 In the *Image* and *Image Alt Description* sections, you can define the `og:image` and `og:image:alt` properties for a page.
 You can also localize an image's alt description via the *Language Flag* button.
-Open Graph properties defined here override values defined in a page's site settings.
+Open Graph properties defined here override values defined in a page's Site settings.

 ![Figure 21: Define the Open Graph Image and Image Alt Description properties for a page.](./page-configuration-ui-reference/images/21.png)